PlasmaPy/PlasmaPy/docs/contributing/code_guide.rst

      >>> alpha.charge
      <Quantity 3.20435...e-19 C>

-  To get started with |astropy.units|_, check out the
+  To get started with `plasmapy.particles`, check out the notebook on :ref:`../notebooks/getting_started/particles.ipynb`.

 * Avoid using implicit default particle assumptions for function arguments (see issue :issue:`453`).